hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 This data source simply filters AWS AMI for the most recent AMI created by current AWS account, with the name following pattern `nginx-terraform-pipeline-{BUILD_NUMBER}`.
 The `packer_build_number` variable is passed in by GoCD

-We also use S3 to store Terraform state of each environment:
+I also use S3 to store Terraform state of each environment:

 ```
 terraform {